mikkelsvartveit/thesis/preproject/content/02-background.md

 # Background

 ## Software Reverse Engineering

 Software reverse engineering (RE) is the process of analyzing and understanding how a piece of software or software system functions.
 The term's origins lie in industrial hardware analysis, where Chikofsky & Cross note that examining competitors' designs was important for driving innovation and developing new ideas.
 While hardware reverse engineering typically also includes replicating existing systems, software RE often aims to gain "sufficient design-level understanding to aid maintenance, strengthen enhancement, or support replacement" [@Chikofsky1990].
 Despite the expansion of reverse engineering applications over the years, its core purpose in software is still to recover unavailable information about a system's functionality, requirements, design, and implementation.

-### Binary programs and Compiled Software
-### Instruction Set Architecture
+### Binary programs and Instruction Set Architecture

+A Binary program is a computer program written in machine code consisting of binary instructions.
+The 1s and 0s of the binary program translate directly to hardware instructions on the computer, and is therefore fed directly into the execution units.
+Programmers create programs in higher level programming languages and use tools like compilers to translate these programs to a machine readable binary format.
+The resulting binary code is specific to the target computer architecture, meaning a program compiled for one processor type cannot directly run on a different architecture.

+Instruction Set Architecture (ISA) is a contract between hardware and software on how binary code should be run on the CPU.
+An important part of this contract is the instruction set, which defines the binary encoding of different instructions, providing a mapping of which bits and bytes translates to which instructions.
+Each instruction typically has a human-readable key-word (like 'ADD' or 'MOV'), forming an assembly language that allows programmers to understand and write code at the machine level.
+In addition to defining an instruction set, the ISA gives a complete specification about how software interfaces with hardware, including how instructions can be combined, memory organization and addressing, supported datatypes, memory consistency models etc. Some examples of well known ISA families are x86, ARM and RISC-V, and compilers can typically target specific ISAs allowing the same code to be execution on different architectures.

 ### Binary Analysis

-Binary analysis is software RE applied to binary programs, and focusing on software only readable by computers.
-A binary program is a computer program at the lowest level, and binary analysis is the first step in reverse engineering such a piece of software.
-At this level, software is read directly by computers, where the 1s and 0s of the program translate directly to specific instructions to execute.
-Understanding these programs requires knowledge of the target instruction set architecture, which provides a one-to-one mapping between binary code and computer instructions.
-These can then be directly translated to a higher-level language that is readable by humans like assembly, enabling further analysis to uncover the functionality and design of the software.
+Binary analysis is software RE applied to binary programs, focusing on analyzing machine code in its executable form.
+Since a binary program represents software at its lowest level of abstraction, binary analysis is often the first step in reverse engineering such software.
+Understanding these programs requires knowledge of the target instruction set architecture, as the ISA provide a one-to-one mapping between binary code and computer instructions.
+These instructions can then be directly translated to a higher-level language that is more easly understood by humans like assembly, enabling further analysis to uncover the functionality and design of the software.

 ## Convolutional Neural Networks